 When the curtain goes up in Dead Friends, he’s still a patrol deputy sheriff.
 Will’s car is in the shop, and so they’re riding together.
 These two men think of each other as brothers, not just friends.
 In the first chapter, they find themselves staring down a would be armed robber.

 Later we find he plays guitar, and there’s a relationship between him and Pam Harmon, the Town Marshal of Sanford.
 If asked, they’ll claim they’re friends, but it’s very obvious they enjoy each others company.

-RJs paycheck comes from a lot of different pots and he wars several different hats.
-One of the hats he wears is as county emergency manager.
-As such, he often finds himself working alongside fire rescue, and running search and rescue operations. in Dead Cold, we’ll see him riding in the back of an Air Force Helicopter and leading an attempt to rescue and aged hunter trapped in the mountains by the storm.
+RJ’s paycheck comes from a lot of different pots and he wears several different hats.
+One is as county emergency manager.
+As such, he often finds himself working alongside fire rescue, and running search and rescue operations.
+In Dead Cold, we’ll see him riding in the back of an Air Force helicopter, leading an attempt to rescue and aged hunter trapped in the mountains by the storm.
 His mission overlaps with events in Dead Friends, and he has to bring the helicopter in to rescue Will and Jonesy.

 And he’s multi-tasking like crazy at this point.
 In addition to running rescue ops, he’s handling the investigation of a woman whose husband Will and Jonesy are now pursuing through the mountains.

 Like will, I plan on keeping him riding for a very long time.